SaniyaChaudhary/Module--2-/README.md

 The scenario:
 Your computer is having some issues and you can't seem to figure out what's wrong.
 Argh!
 Dig through the logs to figure out how to fix these issues.
-You'll use logs to identify issues on a Windows VM, which you'll then fix using the knowledge you've gained from the other labs that you've completed.
+You'll use logs to identify issues on a Windows VM.